Utahime 3: Shūmaku

-Utahime 3: Shūmaku (Finale) (歌姫3 〜終幕) is the cover album by Japanese singer Akina Nakamori.
-It was released on 3 December 2003 under the Universal Music Japan's sub-label KittyMe.
-It's Nakamori's third and final cover album from the Utahime cover album series.
+Utahime 3: Shūmaku (Finale) (歌姫3 〜終幕) is a covers album by Japanese singer Akina Nakamori.
+It was released on 3 December 2003 under the Universal Music Japan sub-label KittyMe.
+It is Nakamori's third and final covers album from the Utahime cover album series.
 The cover choice consist of the songs released between 1960s and 1990s.

 The album was released in 2-disc, second disc includes instrumental version of the songs arranged by Akira Senju.

 In 2004 was released CD-Box Utahime Complex Box Empress which includes all Utahime albums, in 2007 released compilation album Utahime Best: 25th Anniversary Selection.
 In 2014, some of the songs from Utahime3: Shuumaku were included in the compilation album All Time Best: Utahime Cover.

 Stage performances

 In 2005, Nakamori performed Odoriko, Kasa ga nai and Mado in special live Special Live 2005 Empress at CLUB eX.
 In 2009, Nakamori performed Koi no Yokan in the NHK music documentary SONGS.